 However, we all know that this disease doesn’t discriminate.
 My niece went through a double mastectomy and 20 weeks of chemotherapy.
 She’s such a fighter!
 I am so so proud of her staying strong throughout the whole process.

 The chemo really took a toll on her energy levels.
 It drained her.
 I wanted to help any way that I could.
 Exercise gets the blood flowing after surgery, and psychologically, it makes you feel stronger because you’re helping your body heal.

 Breast cancer affects so many of us.
-Let’s come together for Breast Cancer Awareness month to help support prevention.
-That’s why we’re working out, doing everything we can to stay healthy.
-We can’t control the illness, but we can take a proactive approach with what we eat and how we move.
+That is why I will be covering the topic of breast cancer throughout October, which is Breast Cancer Awareness Month.
+Let’s come together to help prevent breast cancer, and support those who have been diagnosed.
+We can’t control the illness, but we can take a proactive approach with what we eat and how we move, so stay tuned throughout the month for information on nutrition, fitness and more.
 Stay strong and never give up hope!